 Again, please note that session fees are non-refundable.
 However, in the event that you need to reschedule your session, they are transferrable to the new date.
 In the event that you need to cancel the session due to sickness etc I will refund your session fee or you can transfer it to another day.

 Q: How long do I have to choose my photos ?

-A: Your private gallery will stay open for viewing for 14 days.
-Galleries that expire will require a $25 re-opening fee.Links that expire to download your digital images require a $25 extension fee for an additional 14 days When a gallery expires, it requires me to re upload your images into a folder, which can be time consuming.
-This just makes both our lives a little bit
+A: Your private gallery will stay open for viewing for 7 days.
+Galleries that expire will require a $25 re-opening fee.Links that expire to download your digital images require a $25 extension fee for an additional 7 days When a gallery expires, it requires me to re upload your images into a folder, which can be time consuming.

 Q: Am I able to get more photos than what is in my gallery?

 A: I go through all your photos and selection the best images to showcase your session.
 I will discuss with you at your session how many images you may be interested in purchasing and this determines how many images I will edit for you to choose.
-For example if you are purchasing 10 images then I generally edit about 15 images sometimes up to 20 depending on how the session went.
+For example if you are purchasing 10 images then I generally edit about 20 images depending on how the session went.
 If you do want extra images edited after the gallery has been loaded then there will be an additional fee for me to do this .

 Q: Can I have the RAW images so I can edit them myself?